Losing a trust deed is not something anyone plans to do. Not only is a lost trust deed inconvenient it can also have serious consequences.

 Even if the trust is able to continue operating, without having the trust deed to reference it may be very difficult, if not impossible, for trustees to be certain that they are administering the trust in accordance with the terms of the trust deed.

 When a trust deed goes missing there is always a risk that the actions of the trustees may be open to challenge from third parties or government authorities that have dealings with the trust.
+This is why seeking legal advice from experienced Adelaide lawyers can be beneficial.
 In addition, the beneficiaries of the trust may challenge decisions that are made and trustees will not have the terms of the trust deed readily available to fall back on to justify their decisions.

 Can the trust continue to operate if the deed is lost?